Skip to content

 1. A Designated School Official (DSO) from ISSS will review the completed application.

-Once the DSO receives the completed application, they will process it up to 10 business days.
+Once the DSO receives the completed application, they will process it within 10 business days.
 DSO's will review the student's documents, course enrollment, and to determine if they are eligible under F-1 federal regulations to participate in CPT.
 Once the application is approved, the student will receive an email from ISSS.

 1. Receiving the CPT I-20